Eidolon123/Notes/digital_garden/Uni/year3/350CT/lesson_notes/1-security-operations.md

 ## defense in depth

 -	layering security of infrastructure and information
--	stating with the asset in the centre, build a layer upon layer of security enforcement (policy/processes/tools/etc)
+-	starting with the asset in the centre, build a layer upon layer of security enforcement (policy/processes/tools/etc)
 -	need to still monitor those defenses
 	-	tools:
 		-	vuln scanners
 		-	behavioral monitors
-		-	IDS
+		-	IDS - Intrusion Detection System

 ### monitoring infrastructure